phaniamt/my-kube/README.md

 ## setup 2 node kubernetes cluster on Hyper-V

-create a debian VM with 2 GB RAM. initially assign the network adapter of the VM to the default/external network so that we can download all binaries and containers locally. boot up the VM.
+create a debian VM with 2 GB RAM. initially assign the network adapter of the VM to the default/external network so that we can download all binaries and containers locally.
+Boot up the VM.

 disable swap:
   sudo swapoff -a
   comment out all swap entries in the /etc/fstab file.

+Enable IP forwarding:
+  sysctl -w net.ipv4.ip_forward=1
+  sed -i 's/#net.ipv4.ip_forward=1/net.ipv4.ip_forward=1/g' /etc/sysctl.conf
+  sudo sysctl -p /etc/sysctl.conf

 open ports on your Master Node: